dnylYamiko/dnylYamiko/README.md

 - 👋 Hi, I’m @dnylYamiko
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Reinforcement Learning
-- 💞️ I’m looking to collaborate on use of Partial Differential Equations to for continous stability problems.
+- 💞️ I’m looking to collaborate on use of Partial Differential Equations for continous stability problems.
 - 📫 How to reach me danieltaona@gmail.com

 <!---